Mercury in astrology is the vibration of our mind, speech, and perception of the world.

 - Fear of making a mistake in conversation.

-3. Mercury and the Basic Need to Be Understood
+3. The Basic Need to Be Understood

 Mercury answers the question, “How do I want to be understood?”

-Each Mercury sign describes:
+Each sign describes:

 - What communication style feels natural.